 The Society for Applied Microbiology supports biological science research and is currently funding a 3 year PhD studentship.

-Applications are now invited from potential supervisors for PhD studentships.
+The next award will be in 2019 - Applications will then be invited from potential supervisors for PhD studentships.

 Eligible projects are supervised at a recognised university or research institute.
 Potential supervisors can apply by submitting a summary curriculum vitae of both the supervisor and the nominated student, together with an outline of the proposed project of no more than 1000 words, to firstname.lastname@example.org.
 Shortlisted students will be invited for interview at the SfAM office in London or via a Skype link.